 What do you mean by Legal Research?

-Legal research is the process of identifying and finding information necessary to support legal decision making.
+Legal research is the process of identifying and finding information necessary to support legal decision-making.
 It is generally the process of checking for a legal precedent that can be cited in a brief or at trial.
-Virtually every lawsuit, appeal, criminal case, and the legal process usually requires some amount of legal research.
+Virtually every lawsuit, appeal, criminal case, and legal process usually requires some amount of legal research.
 Legal research skills are of great importance for lawyers to solve any legal case, regardless of area or type of practice.
 The most basic step in legal research is to find a noteworthy case governing the issues in question.
 As most legal researchers know, this is far more difficult than it sounds.